Automattic/jetpack/readme.txt

 * General: Jetpack now requires WordPress 5.0!
 To celebrate, we cleaned out some compatibility code that supported older versions.
 We know how to party.
 * Shortcodes: Update the Ustream shortcode to use the HTML5 player for a better experience on all browsers.
 * Sitemaps: Added thumbnails to video sitemaps to improve compatability with by Google Search Console.
 Props Adam Heckler!
+* Twenty Nineteen Compatibility: Prevent sharing buttons overlapping with the Like button.
+Props Torres!

 **Bug fixes**